marioy47/blog-site/posts/install-setup-exe-django-project/index.md

 ## Pipenv Cheat Sheet

-I've included here a list of useful `pipenv` commands in case yoy are curious.
+I've included here a list of useful `pipenv` commands in case you are curious.

 | Command                | Action                                                |
 | ---------------------- | ----------------------------------------------------- |